tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - Gini-Simpson index: order (α) of 2, 0 means monoclonal, 1 means polyclonal with equivalent representation of all clones, barely affected by increasing number of unique TCRs in repertoire (unlike Shannon entropy)
  - Pielou's index (evenness measure): clonal evenness refers to clonal diversity, 1 - Pielou's index is often used and here 0 means maximally diverse and 1 means monoclonal
  - Gini coefficient: inequality measure, distinct from Gini-Simpson index, 0 means maximal diversity, high value means monoclonal
+# T cell repertoire diversity: friend or foe for protective antitumor response?
+ - **CD3 is signal transducing subunit for TCR**
+ - immune changes in aging: fewer naive T cells able to respond to new antigens, higher representation of more differentiated effector/memory T cells
+ - **high TCR diversity/richness/evenness (all same here, highly polyclonal synonyms) in blood associted with good ICB outcome**
 # T cell tolerance: central and peripheral
 ## Summary
  - central tolerance: clonal deletion and diversion (Treg differentiation) control self-reactive T cells in the thymus